therootcompany/request.js/README.md

 ## Super simple to use

-µRequest is designed to be a drop-in replacement for request.
-It supports HTTPS and follows redirects by default.
+@root/request is designed to be a drop-in replacement for request.
+It also supports Promises and async/await by default.

 ```bash
 npm install --save @root/request